dediprakasa/inpo-mupis/README.md

 # InpoMupis

-InpoMupis is a app built using Swift.
+InpoMupis is an app built using Swift.
 The data are fetched from [https://developers.themoviedb.org/3](https://developers.themoviedb.org/3).

 # Demo